Extreme-Value Distribution Analysis of the Second CHIME/FRB Catalog: Assessing the Rarity of the One-off FRB 20250316A: Generalized Extreme Value Distribution Analysis

-The shape parameter \(\xi\) is critical as it categorizes the distribution and indicates the existence of upper bounds.
-When \(\xi > 0\), the distribution is of the Fr\'echet type, arising from unbounded, heavy-tailed parent distributions and implying no theoretical upper limit for the extreme values.
+Specifically, the value of $\xi$ signifies the existence of an upper bound.
+A value of $\xi > 0$ corresponds to the Fr\'echet-type distribution, which originates from unbounded, heavy-tailed parent distributions and implies no theoretical upper limit for the extremes.
 In the limit \(\xi \to 0\), the distribution reduces to the Gumbel type,

 which describes light-tailed distributions where the probability of exceeding a high threshold decays exponentially.
-Finally, \(\xi < 0\) corresponds to the Weibull-type distribution, indicating a light-tailed parent distribution with a finite upper bound given by \(\mu - \sigma/\xi\).
+Conversely, \(\xi < 0\) corresponds to the Weibull-type distribution, indicating a light-tailed parent distribution with a finite upper bound given by \(\mu - \sigma/\xi\).